-This is the approach we will take.
-We use variables $a, b, c, \ldots$ , with and without subscripts, to range over sets, and variables $x, y, z, \ldots$ to range over everything-ordinary objects as well as sets.
+There is only one constant symbol in set theory and this is denoted by a special symbol.
+We therefore don't need to use the letters at the beginning of the alphabet as constants, so instead we will use them as a new kind of variable in the language of set theory.
+Specifically, we will use the variables a,b,c,\ldots , with and without subscripts, as variables which range over sets, and the variables x,y,z,\ldots to range over everything-ordinary objects as well as sets.
 Thus, for example, if we wanted to say that everything is a member of some set or other, we would write